Diet of Augsburg: The Diet of 1518

 An Imperial Diet took place at Augsburg from July to October 1518, during the reign of Maximilian I, who died a few months later.
 He tried, among other things, to appoint his grandson Charles as King of Romans, in order to guarantee his accession to the throne, but he failed.
 (His only son Philip had died in 1506.)

-The Elector Frederick persuaded the pope Leo X to have Luther examined at Augsburg, instead of being called to Rome, where the Imperial Diet was held.
+The Elector Frederick persuaded the pope Leo X to have Luther examined at Augsburg, where the Imperial Diet was held, instead of being called to Rome.
 Between 12 and 14 October 1518 Luther defended himself under questioning by papal legate Cardinal Cajetan.
 The pope's right to issue indulgences was at the centre of the dispute between the two men.
 The hearings degenerated into a shouting match.
 More than writing his theses, Luther's confrontation with the church cast him as an enemy of the pope: "'His Holiness abuses Scripture', retorted Luther.
 'I deny that he is above Scripture'."
 Cajetan's original instructions had been to arrest Luther if he failed to recant, but the legate desisted from doing so.
 With help from the Carmelite friar Christoph Langenmantel, Luther slipped out of the city at night, unbeknownst to Cajetan.